Integration with Bugs

 Note: if you have LDAP/Active Directory enabled, then this would be the directory's user credentials and it would act as a SSO (Single sign-on).

-username Username of a full-access JIRA account able to see all the bugs you wish to retrieve
+username Username of a full-access Jira account able to see all the bugs you wish to retrieve

 For instance: